jaredly/jerd/docs/Backends.md

 ## GLSL? also Wasm?

+Next steps:
+- I'd really like a web something, which could showcase the power of having a language that compiles to javascript and glsl.

 OK Big question:
 Do I bake in the vector types that glsl expects? like, should I just bite the bullet and make builtins for them?